-Do you want to pursue further training as a psychodynamic counsellor?
-Are you looking to broaden and deepen your practice?
+Do you want to train as a psychodynamic counsellor?
+Are you looking to develop psychodynamic understanding and skills to broaden and deepen your practice?

-This course offers a professional qualification to work therapeutically with children and adolescents.
-You gain thorough theoretical and practical training, including a supervised placement, enabling you to qualify as a counsellor.
+This course offers a professional qualification to work therapeutically as a counsellor, either with children and adolescents or with adults You gain thorough theoretical and practical training, including a supervised placement, enabling you to qualify and practise as a counsellor.

 Our Department of Psychosocial and Psychoanalytic Studies is internationally recognised as one of the leading departments for work that focuses on the role of the unconscious mind in mental health, as well as in culture and society generally.
 Our research and teaching is deeply grounded in knowledge deriving from clinical practice, to which our highest standards of academic thinking are then applied.

 The Department consistently achieves top ten rankings in the UK's research assessments, most recently in the 2014 Research Excellence Framework.
 Being located within the UK’s leading university of the study of social sciences means you are surrounded by strong departments that fully support and enhance our work.
 This allows you to gain the opportunity to work with and be taught by senior clinicians and world-class scholars in their fields.

 If you are studying within our Department of Psychosocial and Psychoanalytic Studies, you will have access to our extensive facilities to aid your learning and research.
 In particular, our Albert Sloman Library is well stocked with books, journals, electronic resources and major archives relevant to our work and, in addition, we have our own library of specialist books and journals.